 Then also their faces being the same implies that their circumstances were the same.
 Let this be our comfort amidst the woes and calamities of life.
 I hardly know where to begin upon this part.
 David gives a little hint.
-He says, "I have been young, and now am old;" and therefore, you may attach a corresponding importance to my testimony; "yet have I not seen the righteous forsaken, nor his seed begging bread;" that is, not spiritually.
+He says, "I have been young, and now am old;" and therefore you may attach a corresponding importance to my testimony; "yet have I not seen the righteous forsaken, nor his seed begging bread;" that is, not spiritually.
 He himself had begged bread literally, you know, and Lazarus desired the crumbs that fell from the rich man's table.
 You must take the word spiritually; so that you will never be in such circumstances as to need to go somewhere else for bread; there will always be in your Father's house bread enough and to spare.
-And as to the river, there is no drought there; the streams of salvation never run dry.
-And as to clothing, all the clothing is durable.
-And as to health, there is no sickness; "the inhabitant shall no more say, I am sick."
-And as to the light, their sun shall never go down.
-In a word, there is infallibility there: heirs of God, joint heirs with Christ, all things are yours.
-So that however adverse things may be with your body, or in the world, in eternal things the people must prosper.
-And so, the pleasure of the Lord did in the Savior's humiliation, and does in his exaltation, prosper in his blessed hands.
+And as to the river, there is no drought there; the streams of salvation never ran dry.
+And as to clothing, all the clothing is durable. to health, there is no sickness; "the inhabitant shall no more say, I And as to the light, their sun shall never go down.
+In a word, there is infallibility there: heirs of God, joint-heirs with Christ, So that however adverse things may be with all things are yours. the body, or in the world, in eternal things the people must prosper.
+And so the pleasure of the Lord did in the Saviour's humiliation, and does in his exaltation, prosper in his blessed hands.
 Their faces were the same, "their appearances and themselves."
 See the correspondence here between their appearances and themselves.
-In the world ten thousand things appear very different from what they are in reality: but not so with these living creatures.
-They appeared to be living creatures, and they were so; they appeared to be free from sin and they were so; they appeared to be righteous, and they were so; they appeared to be happy, and they were so; they appeared to move like lightning, and they did so.
+In the world ten thousand things appear very different from what they are in reality; but not so with these living creatures.
+They appeared to be living creatures, and they were so; they appeared to be free from sin and they were so; they appeared to be happy, and they were so; they appeared to move like lightning, and they did so.
 Whatever, therefore, their appearances, that they were.
 Bless the Lord for this, then, that there is a sweet reality in the religion of the Son of God.
 Our appearance after the flesh, and in the circumstances of this world, is one thing; but our appearance spiritually is another thing.
-There the world sees us not; "the world knows us not, because it knew him not."
+There the world seeth us not; "the world knoweth us not, because it knew him not."
 Thus, then, we have this fivefold sameness.